-Students with an address outside the United States are required to show evidence of health coverage before classes begin each semester.
-Information for international students is available from Northwestern College's Intercultural Development Office by contacting Kevin McMahan.
+Students with an address outside the United States are required to show evidence of health coverage before classes begin each semester and to maintain that coverage while on campus.
+Further information is available from Northwestern College's intercultural Development office.

-Student athletes are required to purchase the insurance plan or waive coverage by providing proof of the other insurance coverage.
-For student athletes to waive insurance you must provide the athletic trainer, athletic director, or the athletic department at Northwestern College with your insurance information.
+Student athletes are required to purchase the insurance plan provided by the college or waive coverage by providing proof of the other insurance coverage.
+For student athletes to waive insurance you must provide the athletic trainer, athletic director, and/or Raider athletic department with your insurance information.